betanddontcare/RouteMighty/README.md

 <summary>CurvatureObstruction</summary>

-In this version the bend is described as a perfect arc of a circle.
+In this version the bend is described as an arc of a perfect circle.

 ```outerRadius:``` Outer radius (in millimeters) of the bend (eg. 30000).